medic/cht-docs/content/en/apps/guides/forms/uhc-mode.md

 ### Forms

 Indicate which forms should be included in the calculation of the date last visited.
 You can use forms at the person or household level.
 Add the `visited_contact_uuid` field to forms to track visits.
-This should be a `calculate` field that contains the household (clinic level place) UUID of the visited contact.
-Ensure this is a top-level field (not in any group) and should be in `doc.fields.visited_contact_uuid` when the form is submitted.
+This should be a `calculate` field that contains the place UUID of the visited contact.
+Ensure this is a top-level field and not in any group.
+When the form is submitted it would be seen as `doc.fields.visited_contact_uuid`.

 ### Settings